scverse/anndata/docs/fileformat-prose.md

 * String arrays MUST be stored in arrays
 * The arrays's metadata MUST contain the encoding metadata `"encoding-type": "string-array"`, `"encoding-version": "0.2.0"`
-* In `zarr`, string arrays MUST be stored using `numcodecs`' `VLenUTF8` codec.
+* In `zarr`, string arrays MUST be stored using `numcodecs`' `VLenUTF8` codec
-* In `HDF5`, string arrays MUST be stored using the variable length string data type, with a utf-8 encoding.
+* In `HDF5`, string arrays MUST be stored using the variable length string data type, with a utf-8 encoding

 ## Nullable integers and booleans